 Inappropriate or excessive inflammation may damage the protective coating of immunoglobulins that are present in a healthy gut.
 Immunoglobulins are antibodies that help the body combat infection.
 Thus, if immunoglobulins are damaged, the body may become more susceptible to bacteria, parasites, and viruses.
 This increases the likelihood that harmful microbes can invade the bloodstream and colonize in any body tissue or organ, resulting in cellular damage.

-Are You Dealing with Leaky Gut Syndrome?
+Are You Dealing with Leaky Gut?

-Common warning signs of LGS include:
+Common warning signs of leaky gut include:

 - Headaches: Brain fog, memory loss, and headaches may occur due to inflammation of tissue and toxin build-up.